 A tincture is a liquid cannabis extract, usually made with alcohol or glycerol, that is often administered with a dropper.
 Tinctures can be flavored and are usually placed under the tongue, where they are absorbed quickly.

 A topical is a cannabis product where the active properties of the flowers have been extracted and added to a product such as a lotion or a cream that is applied to the skin.

 Trichomes are the resin production glands of the cannabis plant.
 THC, CBD and other cannabinoids are produced in these glands.

 A vaporizer is a device used to consume cannabis.
-It heats either flowers or cannabis-infused oils to a temperature that produces a cannabinoid-laced vapor to inhale.
+It heats either flowers or cannabis-infused oils to a temperature that produces a cannabinoid-laced vapour to inhale.
 Vaporizing is healthier than smoking since there is no smoke to ingest, but this method still produces almost instantaneous effects.

-Wax is a form of concentrate
+Wax is a form of concentrate.

 Weed is a slang term for cannabis.